ysantanaf/lanyon/CV.md

 title: CV
 ---

-## Research Interests
+## Curriculum Vitae

+>> ###**PhD in Oceanography **
+> **3 Fluent languagues -- scientific english**
+> **Excelent laboratory, field, and writing skills**
+> **Deep experience managing model outputs and observational data**

+### **Research Interests**

-My research line focuses on the organic carbon dynamics in the ocean at regional scales, with special interest in their relevance in the global ocean carbon cycle.
-My main goal is to contribute to the understanding of the organic carbon exchange between coastal upwelling regions and the adjacent oligotrophic open ocean.
-My primary research tools are the interpretation and analysis of observational data, both collected *in situ* and remotely sensed, coupled with the use of physical-biogeochemical models.
+During my thesis, my research line focused on the organic carbon dynamics in the ocean at regional scales, with special interest in their relevance in the global ocean carbon cycle.
+My main goal was to contribute to the understanding of the organic carbon exchange between coastal upwelling regions and the adjacent oligotrophic open ocean.
+My primary research tools were the interpretation and analysis of observational data, both collected *in situ* and remotely sensed, coupled with the use of physical-biogeochemical models.

-## Education
+At present, my research line also includes the assimilation of real data, from ocean color and *in situ* profiles, into a 1/4 of degree resolution configuration of the NEMO-PISCES simulation for the North Atlantic.
+My main goal is to contribute to improve the accuracy of the biogeochemical component of the Copernicus ocean forecast system.

+### **Education**

 > PhD in Oceanography